benrichebo/checkout/README.md

-# Bootstap blog-theme re-design
+# Bootstap blog-template

-This is the repository for a redesign I did on the bootstrap blog theme
+This is the repository for a blog template.

 ![screenshot](https://github.com/benrichebo/blog/blob/master/dist/images/blog%20screencapture.png)

 ## Instructions

-This repository contains the design of the pages
+This repository contains the design of some blog components

 ## Installing